Cooper DeJean’s bromance with Reed Blankenship, preparing for Josh Allen, and more ‘Hard Knocks’ highlights

 The Secon-dairy

-DeJean and his partner-in-crime Blankenship took center stage in this episode, with the pair’s blossoming bromance expanding on and off the field.
-From ripping the ball away from each other through WWE-style takedowns or practicing dance routines, the Eagles’ defensive cornerstones appeared inseparable.
+DeJean and his partner-in-crime, Blankenship, took center stage in the episode, with their blossoming bromance on and off the field.
+From ripping the ball away from each other through WWE-style takedowns to practicing dance routines, the Eagles’ defensive stars appeared inseparable.

 “He’s an awesome teammate,” DeJean said.
 “He’s an awesome person to be around.
 Really welcomed me in and helped me learn the defense when I got here.
 It’s fun to watch him play and do his thing.
 I think our connection and our friendship has helped us play well together on the field.”